 Felicia Ramos has extensive organizational leadership experience, and is a facilitator and coach at heart.
 For the last six years, Felicia worked with Critical Exposure, as their Program Director, Interim Executive Director, and Deputy Director.
 There, she collaboratively shaped the social and political leadership development of Black and Brown young people working for educational justice in Washington, DC.
 As a gs student since 2016, Felicia has grown her presence and practice as the Queer Latinx leader that she longs to be.
 A “Chicagoan ’til Chicago win,” Felicia brings a heartiness to her relationships to people, her plants, and her undisclosed number of pets.

-Saima Husain is currently the Acting Resource Development Director while Danielle Feris is on sabbatical.
-Saima joined the gs staff team as the Resource Development Manager in January 2020 with over 20 years of experience in social justice movements.
+Saima Husain joined the gs staff team as the Resource Development Manager in January 2020 with over 20 years of experience in social justice movements.
 Saima has worked in a variety of capacities from research and writing to direct services, organizing, and fundraising in the areas of human rights, gender justice, and immigrant rights.
 In addition to her paid work, Saima organizes with LA COiL (Communities Organizing for Liberation).
 Saima took her first gs course (SOEL!) in 2014 and joined teacher training in 2018.
 Saima was born in Pakistan and raised in four countries.
 She calls many places home but has lived in Southern California the longest – 13 years.
-Saima is also a mama to a feisty toddler, Amaliya, together they enjoy belly laughs, impromptu kitchen dance parties, and discussing the expansive night sky.
+Saima is also a mama to a feisty little human, Amaliya, together they enjoy belly laughs, impromptu kitchen dance parties, and discussing the expansive night sky.